MMehdiMousavi/SuperCaustics/README.md

 ****1.2 Camera:****

  - `Camera Space Normals?` switches between Camera-space and world-space surface normals.
  - `Intel Realsense Camera?` switches between SuperCaustics custom camera and a simulated Intel Realsense camera.

+you can simulate any camera you want by looking at the physical sensor & lens specifications, and changing the settings on the camera module accordingly.
+This is important because the image projection with various cameras is different, and objects may look different in one camera compared to another.

 ## Adding or Modifying Props